Roosevelt Bridge

 PROJECT

-The Roosevelt Bridge on U.S. Highway 70, located in Bryan and Marshall Counties, Oklahoma, is set to receive significant upgrades through federal and Oklahoma state funding to ensure it remains a safe and reliable crossing over Lake Texoma.
-The bridge will likely be built using a method called Progressive Design Build (PDB) — the first time this approach has been used in Oklahoma by the Oklahoma Department of Transportation (ODOT).
-This method helps teams work together earlier and more effectively.
+The Roosevelt Bridge on US-70, located in Bryan and Marshall Counties, Okla., is set to receive significant upgrades through federal and Oklahoma state funding to ensure it remains a safe and reliable crossing over Lake Texoma.
+The project will be delivered using a method called Modified Progressive Design Build — the first time this approach has been used in Oklahoma by the Oklahoma Department of Transportation.
+This method helps designers, contractors and ODOT work together more effectively.
 That can mean fewer delays, greater innovations and a more efficient process overall.

 To limit disruptions for drivers, the existing bridge will remain open during construction to help keep traffic moving safely.